JulienBernardo2/EcommerceFinalProject/ProjectProposal.md

 1. As a person, I will be able to, search for items.
 2. As a person, I will be able to create my account and login.
-3. As a user, I will be able to, change my password.
+3. As a buyer, I will be able to, edit my profile.
 4. As a buyer, I will be able to, view my order history.
 5. As a buyer, I will be able to, see items with the same category.
 6. As a buyer, I will be able to, contact the seller regarding their products.